Writing validation rules

 RegexValidators

-checks the formatting of text fields via a specified 'regular expression' ('regex').
+A RegexValidator checks the formatting of text fields via a specified 'regular expression' ('regex').
 RegexValidators look for specific information inside metadata item fields, and require two additional elements be added to a validation rule to run:

-: The rule that the chosen field is checked against.
+field: The name of the metadata item field being checked (in accordance to the registry API or GraphQL)regex: The rule that the chosen field is checked against.
 As a regex can include special characters, it's recommended to enclose it in quotation marksHelpful regexes include:

 Character regexes: